labgrid-project/labgrid/doc/configuration.rst

 AndroidFastbootDriver
 ~~~~~~~~~~~~~~~~~~~~~
-An AndroidFastbootDriver allows the upload of images to a device in the USB or
+An :any:`AndroidFastbootDriver` allows the upload of images to a device in the
-network fastboot state.
+USB or network fastboot state.

 Binds to:
   fastboot: